Updates from the field

 – Charmaine Hedding, President of Shai Fund

-Those fleeing for their lives have lost everything and suffered unimaginable horrors at the hands of militants.
-Many reported that they witnessed civilian bodies left by the roadside (See Voices from Shehba).
+Those fleeing for their lives have lost everything, suffered unimaginable horrors at the hands of militants, and many reported witnessing dead and mutilated bodies of civilians, left by the roadside (See Voices from Shehba).
 Even after surviving the journey, displaced families now face the daily struggle to survive and are in desperate need of essential resources and international humanitarian support.
 While DANNES represents a rare model of peaceful coexistence among diverse ethnic and religious groups in the Middle East, the region is also experiencing attacks and severe shortages of essential supplies.
 It is vital that international efforts support religious minorities in Syria and foster the continued development of coexistence and religious freedom in the northeast.

 Recognizing this urgent need, Shai Fund responded immediately by coordinating and delivering a cargo plane carrying 40 tons of emergency aid supplies directly to displaced populations in Northeast Syria.
 Through this remarkable collaboration of international and local partnerships, Shai Fund has provided lifesaving assistance to vulnerable families facing extreme hardship.
 This aid, flown in from the USA, included $6.6 million worth of medicines and medical supplies, 5,000 hygiene kits to prevent disease, and over 400,000 high-protein meals.
 This emergency relief is directly supporting 100,000 displaced minorities affected by the ongoing shifts in power and control within Syria.

-This significant humanitarian effort was made possible by over a decade of initiatives advancing the freedoms and livelihoods of religious minorities throughout Syria.
+Through quickly responding with lifesaving aid to thousands of Syrian minorities, many families have felt relief, enabling them to survive and recover from the trauma of displacement.
+This significant humanitarian effort, was made possible from over a decade of initiatives supporting thousands of people from religious minorities throughout Syria.
 Shai Fund’s long-standing commitment to supporting vulnerable communities with practical assistance ensured that our response to the unfolding crisis in Syria was effective and facilitated by trusted networks for aid distribution.
-The quick delivery of lifesaving aid to thousands of Syrian minorities has given families a real sense of relief, allowing them to recover from the chaos of displacement and begin rebuilding their lives.

 Updates from the field